 11.Curried goat.
 This is maybe the third or fourth most popular dish but it is not 100% Jamaican.
 The idea of the curry is Indian but the method of making the dish is Jamaican.
 The Indian will burn their spices in the oil before adding the meat.
 Jamaicans add their spices directly to the meat, rubbing in the flavor with their hands.
-We make sure the oil is smoking than add the meat and cover the pot.
+We make sure the oil is smoking, than we add the meat and cover the pot.
 We stir the meat ever so often to keep it from burning.
-When we are satisfied that the seasoning has penetrated the meat enough and it has a good color we add a little water.
+When we are satisfied that the seasoning has penetrated the meat enough and it has a good color, we add a little water.
 If the there is fluid in the pot from steaming the meat, we let it cook in its own juices until ready to eat.
 Serve with white rice and boiled green bananas.

 12. Curried chicken is a very popular quick meal that friends make when they are on the river at a cookout or after a football match.
 It is done similarly to the curried goat but cooked much quicker.
-The chicken is cut into small to medium or even bite sized pieces.
+The chicken is cut into small to medium or even bite-sized pieces.

 13. Fricassee chicken is a commonly known as stewed chicken.
-It is usually seasoned with all your favorite spices and placed and pot with hot oil and covered to let steam and cook in it’s own juices.
+It is usually seasoned with all your favorite spices and placed and pot with hot oil and covered to let steam and cook in its own juices.
 Browning or soy sauce is used to make it dark.
 Did I mention that Jamaicans like their meat dark?

 14. Brown stewed chicken.
 This is done by frying the chicken until dark brown then stewing with seasoning and water until the gravy has a nice consistency.
 This is the most popular Sunday dinner served with rice and peas.